qri-io/rfcs/text/0002-qri_dataset_definition.md

 I’m not sure we realized it at the time, but as a group we were collectively articulating all the ingredients of a data commons.

-I’ve spent the time since Data Rescue events listening to everyone who will give me time and incorporating feedback.
-Sometimes a well-articulated problem is worth more than the solution, and a clear understanding of the problems we faced showed me that any solution would need to allow datasets to
+Since the Data Rescue events, I’ve listened to everyone who will give me time and incorporated their feedback.
+Sometimes a well-articulated problem is worth more than the solution, and a clear understanding of the problems we faced showed me that any solution would need to allow datasets to be:
-be:
 - Decentralized
 - Versioned
 - Structured